GenesisFR/DS1TroubleshootingGuide/README.md

 ## Siege Editor doesn't work

-If you get "D3D Initialization Failure" when running Siege Editor it's probably because your desktop resolution is above 1080p.
+If you get "D3D Initialization Failure" when running Siege Editor, it's probably because your desktop resolution is above 1080p.

 - Use [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7) and place it in the folder where you installed Siege Editor.
 - Replace preferences.gas in "[\<path-to-docs\>](#glossary)\Editor" with this [one](https://www.mediafire.com/file/pj3bzqg42pqvdti/preferences.gas).